If I use Optery, will that increase my phone or email spam?

 Do Not share your personal email or pay any money to data brokers linked to from Optery

-At any moment contact information can be breached or exposed, and in some rare cases that might happen at around the same time as signing up for Optery.
+At any moment contact information can be harvested or exposed in countless ways, and in some rare cases that might coincidentally happen at around the same time as signing up for Optery.
+This would be an unfortunate coincidence and does not mean Optery caused the increase.

-If this has already happened to you, we recommend aggressively unsubscribing from these emails, flagging them as spam with your email provider, and creating filters to automatically delete them.
+If this has already happened to you, we recommend aggressively unsubscribing from the unwanted emails and texts, blocking and reporting the unwanted phone numbers, flagging the emails as spam with your email provider, and creating filters to automatically delete the unwanted inbound inquiries.

 Thank you!